MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 :::image type="content" source="media/troubleshoot-database-mail-issues/db-mail-procmon-filter.png" alt-text="Screenshot of the procmon tool.
 It shows filtering Database Mail.":::

 As is the case of SQL XEvent or Trace capture, it's not immediately obvious what to looking for.
 Usually, the best way to start the analysis is to compare it to a Procmon capture for a successfully sent Database Mail.
-Ideally, compare to a successfully-sent email from the same environment where the issue occurs.
-However, if no Database Mail can be successfully sent in the specific environment, compare it with a successfully-sent email in another environment.
+Ideally, compare to a successfully sent email from the same environment where the issue occurs.
+However, if no Database Mail can be successfully sent in the specific environment, compare it with a successfully sent email in another environment.

 When *DatabaseMail.exe* fails to load a DLL or can't find the *DatabaseMail.exe.config* file, the analysis is useful.